Sad Rap in a collective concert-performance.

 Ula Sickle is a choreographer and performer based in Brussels.
 From a background in contemporary dance, she works across disciplines and often in collaboration with artists from other domains such as the visual arts and contemporary music.
 Her interest in looking for an alternative to the cannon of contemporary dance, has led her to seek out performers who embody other movement histories.
 Ula Sickle has been presented in many international venues and festivals such as Kunstenfestivaldesarts, ImPulsTanz and TanzQuartier (Vienna), Teatr Nowy (Warsaw), Zodiak & Moving in November festival (Helsinki), Reykjavik Dance festival (Iceland), Tanz im August (Berlin), or les Rencontres chorégraphiques internationales de Seine-Saint- Denis.

-With the support of the Flemish Community and Canada Council for the Arts
+and the Canada Council for the Arts